 At the countrywide level, the racial-ethnic distribution of architectural engineering majors is as follows:

 |Hispanic or Latino||69|

-Students from other countries are interested in Architectural Engineering, too.
+Americans aren’t the only ones with an interest in Architectural Engineering.
 About 10.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 The median early-career salary of architectural engineering students with a bachelor’s degree is $62,300 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $61,000 (25th percentile) and $65,000 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a architectural engineering degree.

 Architectural Engineering majors often go into careers where salaries can range from $99,320 to $113,680 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.